-Graduates may submit a request for degree certification.
+Graduates may request a degree verification.
 The National Student Clearance House provides degree certification for non-graduates, including employers.
 Employers may contact the clearing house directly.

 Course descriptions from 2010 forward are available on the Student UseR Friendly System (SURFS).
 For years prior to 2010, please download the appropriate School of Nursing Course Catalog from the links below.

 Please contact your instructor or the course coordinator for copies of the course syllabus.
 The Office of Records and Registration does not maintain copies of course curriculum.